pablohpsilva/vuejs-component-style-guide/README.md

 ## Purpose

 This guide provides a uniform way to structure your [Vue.js](http://vuejs.org/) code.
-Making it
+Making it:

-* easier for developers / team members to understand and find things.
+* easier for developers/team members to understand and find things.
 * easier for IDEs to interpret the code and provide assistance.
 * easier to (re)use build tools you already use.
 * easier to cache and serve bundles of code separately.

-This guide is inspired by the [RiotJS Style Guide](https://github.com/voorhoede/riotjs-style-guide) by De Voorhoede.
+This guide is inspired by the [RiotJS Style Guide](https://github.com/voorhoede/riotjs-style-guide) by [De Voorhoede](https://github.com/voorhoede).

 <!-- ## Demos